Sobolev, Besov and Paley-Wiener vectors in Banach and Hilbert spaces: Applications

 Our framework also holds on non-compact symmetric spaces \cite{Pes08}-\cite{Pes13b}.
 Besov spaces can be characterized either using corresponding modulus of continuity \cite{Pes09c} or by approximation by Paley-Wiener vectors \cite{Pes09a} or in terms of frames \cite{Pes13b}.
 In this situation Paley-Wiener functions which admit explicit description in terms of the Helgason-Fourier transform \cite{Pes09a} can be represented by a set of Dirac measures (or even more general functionals \cite{Pes04b}) at a set of nodes $\{x_{k}^{(\rho)}\}$ "nearly uniformly" distributed over the manifold $M$ with the spacing comparable to $\rho>0$.

-\begin{rem} It should be noted that in the case of non-compact symmetric spaces our approach leads to Sobolev and Besov spaces which are different from the conventional ones generated by the Laplace-Beltrami operator associated with the natural metric. \end{rem}
+\begin{remark} It should be noted that in the case of non-compact symmetric spaces our approach leads to Sobolev and Besov spaces which are different from the conventional ones generated by the Laplace-Beltrami operator associated with the natural metric. \end{remark}

-\textbf{Acknowledgement:} I would like to thank Dr. Meyer Pesenson for a number of useful suggestions.